 - Living expenses.
 From housing and food costs to vacation and recreation expenses, determine your monthly or annual budget.
 A rule of thumb is 70% to 80% of current income may be sufficient in retirement. - Health care.
 The cost of medical coverage continues to increase.
-Determine how you will keep up, particularly as your health becomes a factor. - Emergencies.
-In addition to your day-to-day needs, set aside funds for an emergency.
-Three to six months worth of expenses in a liquid account is generally recommended. - Long-term savings.
-Life spans continue to increase.
-Plan on living longer than you might expect. - Retirement date.
-Determine when it's time for you to move from accumulation of assets to using those assets to supplement income.

-What are the threats to your savings?
+Determine how you will keep up, particularly as your health becomes a factor. - What are the threats to your savings?